HungryGoatku/homework4/README.md

 - Node.js : version 12.16.2 is what I'm running, depending on your machine you can run latest version.
 [Link for Node.js](https://nodejs.org/en/)

-- Truffle: this popular development framework will make it a breeze

-Link will have command to install
-[Here's link for Truffle](https://www.trufflesuite.com/truffle)
+- Truffle: this popular development framework will make it a breeze; Link will have command to install [Here's link for Truffle](https://www.trufflesuite.com/truffle)